Book Reviews - Non-Fiction

 This is my favorite reference book, and I don't want to miss out on the opportunity to praise it in any possible way.
 At the first glance, there is nothing very spectacular about the black and blue on white page layout with simple line drawings.
 The fantastic thing about the manual is that it becomes a real companion to the series, that it picks up all conceivable questions and problems from TNG - including some real-world annotations in the footnotes.
 The other way round, the writers for the series seem to have looked up quite a few things here.
 The last three seasons of TNG evidently profited from the book.

-Summarizing, the STTNG Technical Manual may look like a collection of simple technical drawings, but it is a well-considered guide to a great ship.
+Summarizing, the STTNG Technical Manual may look like a collection of simple technical drawings, but it is a well-considered guide to an awesome starship.
 The book is largely free of errors, the only blatant one being that Rick Sternbach accidentally scaled down the captain's yacht's dimensions to only half of what they should be - nothing compared to all what they got wrong in the DS9 Technical Manual (below).
 Anyway, for everyone interested in Star Trek technology, the STTNG Technical Manual is a must-have.
 If you have only the money for one book, this should be it.
 Buy it!

 Rick Sternbach, Michael Okuda, Gene Roddenberry